- 1/2 poblano or Anaheim pepper, stem and seeds removed

 - Broil pepper half and garlic clove 4 in. from heat until skin on pepper blisters, about 10-12 minutes.
 Immediately place pepper and garlic in a bowl; cover and let stand 15-20 minutes.

 - Rub steaks with oil.
 Combine salt, pepper and remaining cumin and chili powder; rub over steaks.
-In a nonstick skillet, cook steaks over medium-high heat 5-7 minutes on each side or until meat reaches desired doneness (for medium-rare, a meat thermometer should read 145°; medium, 160°; well-done, 170°).
+In a nonstick skillet, cook steaks over medium-high heat 5-7 minutes on each side or until meat reaches desired doneness (for medium-rare, a thermometer should read 145°; medium, 160°; well-done, 170°).
 Let stand 5 minutes.
 Serve with poblano relish.
 Yield: 2 servings.

 Originally published as Steaks with Poblano Relish in Cooking for 2 Winter 2007, p35